ceramicnetwork/js-ceramic/docs-src/http-api.md

 }
 ```

-## Check if a document is in the pin set
+## Check if a specific document is in the pin set
 This method is used to check if a particular document is in the pin set.

 ### Request